-Through issuing Vaccine Bonds, Gavi and IFFIm are making available IFFIm's proven and powerful frontloading mechanism to CEPI to speed up its investments in research and development for new and commercially neglected vaccines against deadly epidemics, now including COVID-19.
+Through issuing vaccine bonds, Gavi and IFFIm are making available IFFIm's proven and powerful frontloading mechanism to CEPI to speed up its investments in research and development for new and commercially neglected vaccines against deadly epidemics, now including COVID-19.

-This partnership has allowed Norway and Italy to channel their contributions - NOK 2.6 billion and €5 million - via IFFIm to accelerate funding for CEPI's COVID-19 and other vaccine research and development.
+This partnership has allowed Norway, Italy and Spain to channel their contributions - NOK 2.6 billion, €5 million and €75 million respectively - via IFFIm to accelerate funding for CEPI's COVID-19 and other vaccine research and development.